oshata/godot-docs-cs464-oshata/getting_started/step_by_step/scripting_languages.rst

 You can use any version of the language or mix compiler brands and versions for the generated shared libraries, thanks to our use of an internal C API Bridge.

+*Recent updates to GDExtension have focused on increasing the efficiency of memory management and expanding the types and functions that closely resemble Godot's C++ API, thus offering more power and flexibility to developers.*

 GDExtension is the best choice for performance.
 You don't need to use it throughout an entire game, as you can write other parts in GDScript or C#.